mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Where do bees go to the bathroom?
+The BP station.